josdejong/mathjs/docs/expressions/security.md

 risk in the expression parser:

-- `import` and `createUnit` which alter the built-in functionality and allow overriding existing functions and units.
+- `import` and `createUnit` which alter the built-in functionality and allow overriding existing functions and units, and `reviver` which parses values into class instances.
 - `evaluate`, `parse`, `simplify`, `derivative`, and `resolve` which parse arbitrary input into a manipulable expression tree.
-- `reviver` which parses values into class instances.

 To make the expression parser less vulnerable whilst still supporting most functionality, these functions can be disabled: